Back to blog

 Why carriers fail: The variable expiration period is the trap.
 A fleet with 25 drivers might have a mix of 1-year and 2-year certificates expiring on different dates throughout the year.
 Manual tracking breaks down fast, and nobody catches the 1-year certificate that quietly lapsed three weeks ago.

 How to prevent it: Track each driver's actual expiration date, not a default 2-year assumption.
-Set alerts at 90, 60, and 30 days before expiration.
 Pay special attention to drivers on reduced-duration certificates.
-Core Compliance handles variable expiration periods automatically and sends escalating alerts before any certificate lapses.
+Core Compliance handles variable expiration periods automatically: it flags any certificate the moment it enters the 30-day window and sends escalating alerts at 10, 5, and 1 day before it lapses, so a one-year card never slips past on a two-year assumption.

 4. No Annual Driving Record Review (391.25)